TOMODOcom/TOMODOkorz/README.md

 ==

 ###What is TOMODOkorz
 TOMODOkorz allows you to make cross-origin requests to any domain.
-It will removes any CORS restrictions from your site once you add to your site.
+It will removes any CORS restrictions from your site once you add it to your site.

 ###Use
 Add to end of ```<head>```: